Canine use in hominins

 Using dental microtexture analysis, we are examining the hypothesis that early hominins used their canines in ingestive behaviors.
 To do so, we will compare microwear in five hominin species to that of a range of anthropoid primates that use their canines in a variety of preparatory and nonmasticatory contexts.

-Funding Source National Science Foundation
+Funding Source LSB Leakey Foundation